soyoahn/hikemap/README.md

 [About Hikemap](ahttps://soyoahn.github.io/hikemap/about.html) | The purpose of this repo is to provide a simple way to practice writing REST API documentation in a public repo.
 After this, I'll have gained the confidence to contribute to actual open source documentation!

 # This is not "actual" documentation?
-No. Hikemap is a fictitious service that uses a simple json db and json-server to read, add, and update hiking trails, users, and trail reviews added by those users.
+No. Hikemap is a fictitious service that uses a simple json db and json-server to read, add, and update hiking trails, users, and trail reviews.

 # The Hikemap sample service and API